nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [gradle-info-plugin GitHub page](https://github.com/nebula-plugins/gradle-info-plugin) for details on how to use it.

-### gradle-scm-plugin
-This plugin is the foundation of the [gradle-git-scm-plugin]() and can be used to build other scm related Gradle plugins.

-Check out the [gradle-scm-plugin GitHub page](https://github.com/nebula-plugins/gradle-scm-plugin) for details on how to use it.

 ### nebula-gradle-interop

 Kotlin library providing extensions to assist with Gradle iterop and backwards compatibility.

 Check out the [nebula-gradle-interop GitHub page](https://github.com/nebula-plugins/nebula-gradle-interop).

-## Deprecated / Maintenance mode

-### gradle-metrics-plugin
-The goal of this plugin was to capture and publish metadata and build performance metrics to a centralized location so the Netflix Build Tools team could analyze build trends.
-The [gradle-metrics-plugin](https://github.com/nebula-plugins/gradle-metrics-plugin) publishes a json document to an [ElasticSearch](https://www.elastic.co/products/elasticsearch) cluster by default.

-Check out the [gradle-metrics-plugin GitHub page](https://github.com/nebula-plugins/gradle-metrics-plugin) for details on how to use it.

 ### nebula-test

 The [nebula-test](https://github.com/nebula-plugins/nebula-test) plugin was extremely useful in ensuring we can easily test our plugins.
 However, Gradle has begun to integrate these concepts into Gradle core.
 As a result, we recommend using [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) instead of nebula-test.

-### nebula-kotlin-plugin

-The [nebula-kotlin](https://github.com/nebula-plugins/nebula-kotlin-plugin) plugin was extremely useful in providing the Kotlin plugin via the Gradle plugin portal, and added ergonomic improvements over the default plugin:

-* Allows Kotlin library versions to be omitted, inferring them automatically from the plugin version
-* For Kotlin 1.1 and later, sets the -jvm-target and uses the jre standard library based on the sourceCompatibility
-* Use the [gradle-java-cross-compile-plugin](https://github.com/nebula-plugins/gradle-java-cross-compile-plugin) to set the `targetJdk` if desired
-* Bundles the `kotlin-allopen` and `kotlin-noarg` plugins to allow them to be applied without adding them manually to the classpath

-However, this plugin is in maintenance mode but will continue to receive 1.2 and 1.3 Kotlin releases.
-JetBrains has deprecated the existing `jvm` plugin and replaced it with the `multiplatform` plugin.

-The multiplatform plugin is a complete migration from the legacy plugin and provides many of the ergonomic features, such as JVM target configuration and Kotlin library version management that this plugin provided.
-If you have a project that will move to 1.4 once it's released you should migrate to `multiplatform`.

-### nebula-core
-Common classes shared by Nebula plugins.
-Adds useful Gradle tasks such as Download, Unzip and Untar.

 ## Project Status